Ina Lu: Miss Chinese South Africa

 Ina won the crown of Miss Chinese South Africa 2005, organized by the Chinese community from China, Hong Kong, and Taiwan on January 29, 2005.
 She beat out 11 other delegates including her sister, Ivy Lu.
 Ivy was the 1st runner up in Hong Kong for the 2007 title, as the Miss Chinese South Africa pageant is held every two years, but the MCIP is held every year (the top 2 competes).

 Miss Chinese International 2006

 She then represented Johannesburg at the Miss Chinese International Pageant 2006.
 Being considered a favorite due to her figure and smile, she won Johannesburg's first crown.
 She beat out favorites like Tracy Ip (who did not reach the final 5) of Hong Kong, Crystal Li of Vancouver, and Elva Ni of Toronto for the crown.
 Before Ina's win, 1995's Miss Chinese South Africa Linda Li was Johannesburg's best showing at Miss Chinese International, placing in the Top 5.

 Post-pageant

-Instead of taking an offer to join the Hong Kong entertainment industry right away by signing with TVB, Ina returned to Johannesburg to continue her studies.
+Instead of taking an offer to join the Hong Kong entertainment industry by signing with TVB, Ina returned to Johannesburg to continue her studies.